 To view the details of an asset

-Click the blue chevron icon () located next to the asset name whose details you want to review.
+- Next to the asset name whose details you want to review,

 - Select Full Details.

-Click the star symbol to the left of an item to mark it as a bookmark for quick access.
-Clicking the Star icon () on the secondary menu shows the bookmarked items and a link to them.
+To the left of an item, click the star symbol to mark it as a bookmark for quick access.
+Clicking the icon on the secondary menu shows the bookmarked items and a link to them.

 Note: Configuration Issues are only available for AWSSuite of cloud computing services from Amazon that make up an on-demand computing platform. and AzureMicrosoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 Sensors.